| Duration: | 10 Day(s) - 9 Night(s) |

 Price Includes:

-Accommodation as mentioned in the Program
+Accommodation as mentioned in the program

-Private transport with AC
+Private transport with air conditioning

-All Entrance fees
+All entrance fees

-All boat trip/boat ticket
+All boat trips/boat tickets

-Meals Breakfast only
+Breakfast meals only

 Drinking water

-Government Tax
+Government taxes

 Price Excludes: